Bore Sight Range and Compass Swinging Platform at Charters Towers Airfield: Heritage listing

 The Bore Sight Range and Compass Swinging Platform at Charters Towers Airfield were listed on the Queensland Heritage Register on 14 May 2010 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 They are significant as surviving evidence of a major United States Fifth Air Force Aircraft Replacement and Training Centre developed for the Townsville region during World War II.

 They are significant for their role in the operation of the US Replacement and Training Centre and in the conduct of the air war in the South West Pacific Area in association with the nearby RAAF aircraft repair and salvage installation at Breddan Airfield.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-The Bore Site Range is the only known example of its type in Queensland with an adjustable nose wheel platform to accommodate aircraft such as the P-39 Airacobra, A-20 Boston, B-25 Mitchell "Strafer", and B-26 Marauder.
+The Bore Site Range is the only known example of its type in Queensland with an adjustable nose wheel platform to accommodate aircraft such as the Bell P-39 Airacobra, A-20 Boston, B-25 Mitchell "Strafer", and Martin B-26 Marauder.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The Bore Sight Range and Compass Swinging Platform remain substantially intact and are important in demonstrating the principal characteristics of their types.
 The bore sight range retains its concrete hardstand, cleared range and earth butt.
 The circular concrete slab of the compass swinging platform remains adjacent to the wartime runway, and retains its compass rose inscription.